 It is fairly close to a lifestyle change.
 It takes time and effort to improve and refine that skill.
 It’s almost expected of you to make mistakes along the way, and that’s totally ok.

-Making mistakes is how you learn, so you should never be afraid to make some mistakes.
+Making mistakes is how you learn, so you should never be afraid to make mistakes.
 As long as you learn something from them, and use that lesson to build your skills.

 5. It’s Usually Only Taught Because it Looks Good on Resumes